acertaingrace/trilium-abcjs/README.md

 # Trilium ABCJS

 Example of using the [abcjs library](https://docs.abcjs.net/) in Trilium.
+The following uses the ```abcjs-basic```, which can be found [here](https://docs.abcjs.net/overview/getting-started.html).
+If you imported both zip files, you could delete one version of the minimised library and clone it.

+My js code for the live editor was based on [tje](https://github.com/sottey/tje), mainly because of loading and saving using Trilium api.

 ## File Render
 Uses a Render Note to render a html file that includes abc snippets in divs with ```class = 'abc_file'```.